CS-SI/SafeScale/doc/contribute/CODING_GUIDELINES.md

 ## error messages

-In general, follow the GOLANG coding guidelines, in particular :
+In general, follow the GOLANG coding guidelines, in particular:

 - Don't use capitalized error messages
 - Don't use punctuation at the end of the error messages